A Quick Guide to Inventory Planning for Ecommerce

 1. Unreliable data

-For a smooth supply chain process, you need access to real-time data.
+For a smooth and lean supply chain process, you need access to real-time data.
 But many times, the data is not tracked diligently, especially if it’s tracked manually.

 Even when kept tabs on, it is dispersed across many disparate systems.
 This makes it difficult for retailers to piece all the data together to gain a complete picture of the inventory.